monarch-initiative/phenogrid/README.md

 sudo npm install phenogrid
 ```

-This will create a local `/node_modules` folder in your working directory, and download/install Phenogrid and all its dependencies into the local `/node_modules` folder.
+This will create a local `/node_modules` folder in your current working directory, and download/install Phenogrid package and all its dependencies (except the devDepencies) into the local `/node_modules` folder.

 # Add phenogrid in your target page